KEDGERS/Draft/AIOps_Planning_Questionnaire.md

   * Are you documenting postmortems for IT incidents and outages?
   * Do you have well-defined guidelines for resiliency (chaos) engineering?

-#### Expectations and Time to Value:
+#### Return On Investment and Time to Value:

-   *It is critical to have some realistic expectations about when to start to show a Return On Investment (ROI), or identify opportunities for quick wins.
-This is particularly important if the organization is early in the adoption of ML.
+   *It is critical to have some realistic expectations about when to start to show a Return On Investment (ROI), or identify opportunities for quick wins - This is particularly important if the organization is early in the adoption of ML.
 We are seeing a lot of healthy skepticism around what ML can actually achieve, and if you are champing these implementations it is important to actually show that the technology really works, and eliminate some of the skepticism that is lurking in the back of the minds of a lot of decision makers and executive sponsors.
 These questions should be answered by Technical Architects.*

   * Can you achieve quick wins (rapid ROI) to gain credibility?
   * What is your overall time to value for deploying the AIOps features? and can you implement them incrementally?